 By 1986, the 50-year-old hippo exhibit was showing its age, and a decision was made to close it until it could be replaced with an up-to-date facility.
 That facility became a reality when a new hippo exhibit opened in 1995.
 It continues to offer millions of people a safe way to get an up-close-and-personal view of hippos.
 Zoo visitors can observe hippo behavior on the beach and underwater all year long, as the exhibit features 110 feet (33.5 meters) of underwater viewing behind a 2¼-inch-thick (5.7 centimeters) glass window, engineered to withstand the force of a 2-ton (1.8 tonnes) hippo moving at 15 miles per hour (24 kilometers per hour).
 Thanks to the temperate San Diego weather, the water in the pool does not need to be heated or chilled.

 The pool is serviced by a large water filtration system and is also kept clean by a school of tilapia, one of the several species of African fish that, in the wild, would normally be feeding on the hippos’ dead skin and food remnants.

-We currently have a pair of these impressive giants.
+We currently have a pair of these impressive giants, and a hippo calf.
 Funani, whose name means “desire” in Zulu, weighs about 3,600 pounds (1,630 kilograms).
 She came to San Diego from the Knoxville Zoo in 1995, where she was known as a problem hippo.
 But she settled in quickly and has mellowed even further with motherhood.
 Since her arrival, she has had four calves.